A Trusted Friend in a Complicated World

 Khilenko Anastasiia/Shutterstock

-“Interactions between your dog and kids should always be supervised, no matter what breed you own,” DiNardo says.
-Otherwise, things can head south if your pooch gets startled or scared when, say, your kids decide to hug her or play with her while she’s sleeping or eating.
 The bottom line: Your dog is not the only one who needs to learn a few new tricks.
-It’s essential to teach children a few important rules, including how to be gentle and not to pull on tails or ears.
-Also, in the beginning, if you can’t supervise your human and furry children properly, make sure to put your pup in another room so she doesn’t get overexcited and nip as children run around and play, suggests Dr. Houpt.
-Finally, don’t make any of these 13 puppy-training mistakes you’ll regret later.
+It’s essential to teach children a few important rules, including how to be gentle, why you shouldn’t pull on tails or ears and when to back off when a dog clearly doesn’t want to play.
+Also, in the beginning, if you can’t supervise your human and furry children properly, make sure to put your pup in another room or in a crate so it doesn’t get overexcited and nip as children run around and play, suggests Dr. Houpt.